What is a VCT?

 Thirdly, unlike EIS investments, VCTs tend to pay tax-free dividends, which form the majority of any return to investors.
 By contrast, EIS investments usually require holdings to be sold before any cash can be returned to investors.

 What are the charges?

 VCTs require more management than more mainstream investments.
 Structuring a deal can take up to six months; due diligence is harder and more laborious; fund managers tend to be much more involved in the business.

 The costs reflect this.

 VCT initial charges can be as much as 5%.
 However, when you invest through Wealth Club, we usually discount our initial commission, which reduces this.
 In addition, in many cases we offer an annual rebate for three years.

 The annual management fee is normally in the region of 2%.
 There are additional directors' fees, transaction and custodian fees and other costs associated with being a listed company.
 Finally, if the trust performs well, there is often a performance fee.
-All fees are listed in each VCT’s Key Information Document.
+The fees are listed in each VCT’s Key Information Document.

 How can I buy VCTs?

 VCTs raise funds periodically by issuing new shares through an offer for subscription.
 VCT offers are available until the fundraising target is met or a set deadline, whichever is sooner.